 The guidance below was sourced from over 50 interviews with administrators and physics faculty representing a wide range of institution types and experiencing varying threat levels.
 While many thematic patterns emerged, one lesson is that each department represents a unique ecosystem.
-There is no silver bullet: some departments doing “all the right things” still find themselves under serious threat, and a tactic that has been effective at one department may be ineffective at others.
-However, while there are circumstances out of a department’s control, we believe there are opportunities to improve one’s standing within the institution and to positively influence any potential decisions.
+There is no silver bullet: some departments doing “all the right things” still find themselves under serious threat, and tactics that were effective for one department may prove ineffective for others.
+However, while some circumstances are out of a department’s control, we believe there are opportunities for every department to improve its standing within the institution and positively influence any potential decisions.

-Given these considerations, the Toolkit classifies and contextualizes strategies and practices in two ways: by the timescale of action (things you can do right now, over the next 6 months, over the next 3 years) and by the metric you want to improve (increasing your number of majors, increasing your enrollments, etc.).
-Guidance offered, while gathered from the interviewees, is generalized to focus on these metrics for planning purposes, and by timescale for considering actions given the immediacy of the threat faced.
+Given these considerations, the Toolkit classifies and contextualizes strategies and practices in two ways: by the timescale of action (i.e., things you can do right now, in 6 to 12 months, and over the next 3 years) and by the metric to be addressed.
+Guidance offered, while gathered from the interviewees, is generalized to focus on metrics for planning purposes, and by timescale for considering actions based on the immediacy of the threat faced.

-This project was fast-tracked to be quickly available for programs needing immediate guidance in defending themselves against challenges.
+This project was fast-tracked to be made available quickly for programs needing immediate guidance to defend themselves against threats.
 We welcome your input and feedback as we work to make the Toolkit more useful.
-Feedback link.